JunqiangWang-1997/MTProxy/README.md

 	ghcr.io/junqiangwang-1997/mtproxy:latest
 ```

 The container automatically downloads `proxy-secret` and `proxy-multi.conf` into `/data` if they are missing.
-Override environment variables to change the listening ports, worker count, or run user.
+Override environment variables to change the listening ports (defaults to 52322), worker count, or run user.

 > Note: `docker-entrypoint.sh` trims whitespace from `SECRET` and ensures container PIDs stay below 65535 to match upstream assumptions.